msprITU/MobileTracking/README.md

 Result videos play at 3 FPS (8 times slower than original videos).

 Target object is a car for videos 1, 2, 3, 4, 5 and 12.
-For the other videos the target object is a person.
+For the other videos, the target object is a person.